 Army PT Standards Calculator

 The Army PT Standards Calculator estimates your Total PT Score based on your performance in key physical events like push-ups, sit-ups, and the 2-mile run.
 This tool helps U.S. Army soldiers and recruits determine if they meet passing requirements for their specific age and gender.
-Whether you are preparing for basic training, tracking your fitness progress, or calculating promotion points, this tool provides instant and accurate results.
+Whether you are preparing for basic training, tracking your fitness progress, or calculating promotion points, this tool provides general and estimated results.

 How Total PT Score Is Calculated